-The whole community has a commitment to creating an environment where everyone feels
+The whole community has a commitment to creating a positive working environment where everyone feels

-Safe

-Happy

-Able to learn

-Cared for

-Listened to

-Confident

-Able to be who they are
+Safe Happy Able to learn Cared for Listened to Confident Able to be who they are

 2. Policy Statement

 This policy was based on guidance provided by Bristol Local Authority and has included input from members of staff, parents/ carers and pupils.